The Last of Sheila: Plot

-With this, it becomes clear what had actually happened: after Alice (with whom Parkman had been having an affair) confessed to being a shoplifter on the first night, he changed out his own card – "YOU are an ALCOHOLIC," the missing A – for a more condemning one, "YOU are a HIT-AND-RUN KILLER," knowing both secrets applied to his wife Lee.
-While he was showering before the second game, he arranged for Lee to see that new card, and think the game's purpose was to expose her for her role in Sheila's death.
-On the second night, he murdered Greene, and framed Lee for the deed.
+After figuring out what the game was the first night, Parkman actually changed out his own card—"YOU are an ALCOHOLIC" (the missing A)—for a more condemning one: "YOU are a HIT-AND-RUN KILLER", knowing both secrets applied to Lee.
+He later arranged for Lee to see that new card, leading her to believe that the game's purpose was to expose her for her role in Sheila's death.

+On the second night, Parkman murdered Greene, and framed Lee for the deed.
 Then, he spiked her bottle of bourbon with sleeping pills, and after she drank it, carried her body into the bathtub and slit her wrists, making it seem like a suicide.
-Her estate, worth $5 million, therefore went to him, making him wealthy and free to pursue other romantic interests.
-Dexter had also attempted to kill Greene with the boat's propellers to prevent his secret from coming out.
-Parkman then tries to kill Dexter, but is stopped when Christine comes up to the yacht for a sexual rendezvous.
-Dexter then blackmails Parkman: in exchange for keeping the secret that Parkman killed Greene, Parkman must finance Dexter’s next film with the money from Lee's estate.
+Lee's estate, worth $5 million, therefore went to Parkman, making him wealthy and free of a marriage that bored him.

+Dexter also attempted to kill Greene with the boat's propellers to prevent his secret from coming out.
+Parkman tries to kill Dexter, but is stopped by Christine, who had come up to the yacht for a sexual rendezvous and has heard their entire conversation.
+Dexter and Christine then blackmail Parkman: In exchange for keeping the secret that he killed Greene, Parkman must finance their next film with the money from Lee's estate.